An application of topological equivalence to Morse theory: A Regular Path

+Since there are only finitely many critical points, we can find $r_{0} >0$ such that all $r < r_{0}$ satisfy the conclusion of this lemma. \end{proof}

 \begin{proof}[Proof of Theorem \ref{theorem_regular_path}] First, we construct the regular path.
-It suffices to prove that, for any critical point $p$, we can construct a regular path $\mathcal{Y}$ such that $\mathcal{Y}_{0} = X$ and $\mathcal{Y}_{1}$ is locally trivial at $p$.
+Since the number of critical points is finite, it suffices to prove that, for any critical point $p$, we can construct a regular path $\mathcal{Y}$ such that $\mathcal{Y}_{0} = X$ and $\mathcal{Y}_{1}$ is locally trivial at $p$.

 By Theorem \ref{theorem_Morse}, there exists a coordinate chart $U$ near $p$ such that $p$ has coordinate $(0,0)$,